mariolazzari/js-algo-ce/README.md

 ## Sorting

-Given an array of numbers, sort it ascending.
+Given an array of numbers, sort it in ascending order.

 ### Bubble sort